AnilRedshift/docker_www/www/html/wp-content/plugins/meow-lightbox/readme.txt

 Please have a look at [Meow Lightbox](https://meowapps.com/plugin/meow-lightbox/).

 == Changelog ==

+= 3.1.5 (2021/09/22) =
+* Fix: Low-res could be larger than high-res.
+* Fix: Issue with download.
+* Update: Common lib 3.6.

+= 3.1.4 (2021/09/21) =
+* Fix: Issue with low res first not sized correctly.
+* Add: A metabox that displays the GPS info (useful for debugging it).

+= 3.1.3 (2021/09/18) =
+* Fix: Catch error when no srcset or sizes.
+* Fix: Don't escape HTML in title/caption.

+= 3.1.2 (2021/09/11) =
+* Fix: Refresh metadata when media updated through ajax.
+* Update: New and lighter architecture.

+= 3.1.1 (2021/09/01) =
+* Fix: Enhanced security.

 = 3.0.9 (2021/07/08) =
 * Add: Option for social sharing.